Chapman Valley History

 In 2015, Barbara Sheilds was awarded Life Membership of the Chapman Valley Historical Society.
 This story is dedicated to Barbara and her achievements.

 Barbara has been a member of the Chapman Valley Historical Society since its inception in 1981.
-She and husband Vaughan were part of the crowd of 200 who met when the Shire decided to demolish the Road Board Building at Nanson.
+She and her husband, Vaughan were part of the crowd of 200 who met when the Shire decided to demolish the Road Board Building at Nanson.
 This icon was saved by “people power” and a meeting saw the formation of the Chapman Valley Historical Society.
 In 1983 the Shire handed the building to the Historical Society – this small building was the beginning.

-Fundraising over the years when Grants were few and far between became a necessity for the Society and Barbara was a great motivator for these – an Annual Fair in October, fundraising dinners and luncheons, afternoon teas and District bus tours with herself as the guide all raised much needed funds.
+Fundraising over the years when grants were few and far between became a necessity for the Society and Barbara was a great motivator for these – an Annual Fair in October, fundraising dinners and luncheons, afternoon teas and District bus tours with herself as the guide all raised much-needed funds.

-In the last few years Barbara’s health has suffered but even though she has not been visibly active, her wealth of District knowledge is paramount to our Society.
+In the last few years, Barbara’s health has suffered but even though she has not been visibly active, her wealth of District knowledge is paramount to our Society.

 In June 2013, Barbara was granted the Medal of the Order of Australia (OAM) in the Queen’s Birthday Honours List for recognition of her community service.

-RIP 27 March 2021
+RIP, March 27, 2021

 Phil Snell - 2016